battenr/battenr/README.md

 - 👋 Hi, I’m Ryan (aka @battenr)
 - 👀 I’m interested in RWE, Biostatistics and Clinical Epidemiology
-- 🌱 I’m currently learning statistics (the more I learn the less I feel I know) and R
+- 🌱 I’m currently a PhD student in Causal Inference & RWE
-- 💞️ I’m looking to collaborate on academic projects
+- 💞️ I’m always open to collaborating on projects
 - 📫 How to reach me @rwe_ryan on Twitter or Ryan Batten on Linkedin!

 <!---